bonnette/PC_WeatherClient/README.md

 # PC_WeatherClient
-An MS Windows app to query the WeatherPi
+An MS Windows app to query the Pi_Weather_switchdoc

+The PC application queries the WeatherPi every 10 seconds for weather updates.